One of the assignments for my photography class was to find people, places or things that … Read more

-After this action-packed six-day program, you’ll feel confident navigating all things Kiwi – from the country’s academic structure to settling in and meeting the locals.
+After this action-packed five-day program, you’ll feel confident navigating all things Kiwi – from the country’s academic structure to settling in and meeting the locals.
 With the new friendships and knowledge gained, you will leave the Orientation with a strong support structure and foundation on which to build your semester in New Zealand.

 Students attending AUT University typically live at Wellesley Student Apartments (WSA), located a three minute walk from AUT’s city campus.
 WSA is a 13-story apartment complex consisting of fully-furnished 4 or 5-bedroom apartments with 2 bathrooms and a fully-equipped open-plan kitchen/lounge.
 Apartments are available as single gender, mixed gender and gay friendly.
 TEAN students live with other international students as well as local students providing a great integrated experience.
 WSA provides a great social environment with regular events such as trips and dinners, as well as arranging community study groups.
 Internet is provided.

 Throughout your semester you will meet with the Auckland Resident Director for informal discussions and excursions.
 Our staff is readily available and able to assist you with any academic, social, or cultural questions or issues that you may face during your time abroad.